dsernst/deal.dsernst.com/app/async/readme.md

 ## Async MPC design summary:

-- Alice creates an encrypted payload and gets a signed Share URL
+- Alice creates an encrypted payload and gets a Share URL
 - Bob uses the Share URL to submit his inputs
-- The server validates, decrypts, runs the MPC, and sends results to both parties
+- The server validates, decrypts, runs the MPC, and stores results
+- Both parties can view results by opening the Share URL
 - The server only stores a hash fingerprint of Alice's payload (with 24-hour expiration for our use case)

 The design enables async MPC with minimal server storage.